Menu Close

 So when a recent dive into ’80s/’90s R&B Throwback Thursday on Spotify played “Forget Me Nots”, and my Music & Food pun generator kicked in, I realized a chicken nugget made with chickwheat would, in fact, be a “Nugget Me Not.”
 And a recipe was born.

 You’ve made your nuggets and now you need a dipping sauce.
-In addition to any leftover seasoned Ranch Dressing, you could go with a simple 1/4 cup mustard.
+You could go with a simple 1/4 cup mustard.
 3 tablespoon honey, and 1/4 teaspoon black pepper for a quick Honey Mustard.
 If you want to get more ambition, check out these BGC sauce recipes:

 Rick Szechuan (a riff on the McDonald’s Mulan sauce)